 I’ve never come across any scientific research that explains just how much play a French Bulldog need to be happy, so I am just talking from personal experience here.
 Our Frenchie needs 4 solid times during the day for play or walks to be at his happiest.

 We’re lucky enough that my wife Jemma works from home, and I am often at home during the day.
-Occasionally his friend Lola will come over to play with him too – this is when he is at his absolute happiest.
+Occasionally his puppy friend will come over to play with him too – this is when he is at his absolute happiest.

 Here’s how his days play out, and activity tends to work out in 24 hours.